hbr-l/polypy/docs/guide.md

 book = plp.OrderBook(...)
 market_price = book.marketable_price(plp.SIDE.BUY, 100)
 ````
-Above example calculate the price at which a buy (marketable/aggressive limit) order of 100 USDC volume would fill immediately.
+Above example calculates the price at which a buy (marketable/aggressive limit) order of 100 USDC volume would fill immediately.
 If no marketable price can be calculated, e.g., the amount exceeds the liquidity in the book, an `OrderBookException` will be raised.

 #### Numeric Type: Float vs. Decimal